Using Transferable Skills to Move to a New Industry

 - The health of the industry

-- Are your transferable skills really desired in the target industry?
+- Are your transferable skills desired in the target industry?

 The Health of the Industry

 You will also need to consider the geography where you live or want to live to determine the health of the industry in that area.
-Check out the BLS article, Geographic impact of COVID-19 in BLS surveys by industry which also discusses the level of COVID-19 outbreak in a region as it relates to each industry.
+Check out the article Here are the U.S. cities most vulnerable to climate change, according to Moody’s.
+It is primarily either too much water, New York City and Miami, or too little water, Phoenix.

 You will have to do your research!

-Are Your Transferable Skills Really Desired in the Target Industry?
+Are Your Transferable Skills Desired in the Target Industry?